dgkimura/gpdb/src/test/unit/README.txt

 	iii.
-	Define the target with a '.t' after the name so that you can leverage the pattern that matches .t files in some other Makefile which will help you to exclude the object you mocked from linking and include the mocked object when compiling your test.
+	Define the target with a '.t' after the name so that you can leverage the pattern that matches .t files in mock.mk which will help you to exclude the object you mocked from linking and include the mocked object when compiling your test.

 	Express as a dependency of this target the object containing your mock.
 	Here we are mocking the ZSTD library compression functions so that we can